-The HKICPA has issued certain new and revised HKFRSs that are effective for the current accounting period.
-None of them impact on the accounting policies of the Fund except for the adoption of HKFRS 9 "Financial Instruments" as set out below.
+The HKICPA has issued certain new or revised HKFRSs that are first effective for the current accounting period of the Fund.
+There have been no changes to the accounting policies applied in these financial statements for the years presented as a result of these developments.